Urviskumar/Advancing-Autonomous-Driving-Perception/README.md

- project,we tried to improve our control as much as possible resulting the smooth navigation with in the environment.For lane following, a PID controller adjusts v and w to minimize the error between the robot's current position and the desired path.
+ project,we tried to improve our control as much as possible resulting the smooth navigation with in the environment.For lane following, a PID controller adjusts v and w to minimize the error between the robot's current position and the desired path.</p>

 ## E. ROS Integration
- The Robot Operating System (ROS) played a pivotal role in the implementation of this project.
+ <p align="justify">The Robot Operating System (ROS) played a pivotal role
+ in the implementation of this project.
 ROS is a flexible framework for writing robot software and provides services designed for a heterogeneous computer cluster such as hardware abstraction,